snimu/guarantees/README.md

 The package consists of three decorators and two functions, as well as two `Exception`s.
 All are explained below.

+As in the example, `pyguarantees.test_guarantees` will be abbreviated with `tg` from here on out.

 ## Decorators

 The three decorators shown below cannot be used without the [functions](#functions)